Atlanta, Georgia, Stormwater Runoff and Pollution Lawyers

 When land is deforested or stripped of naturally occurring vegetation and then paved over with highways, streets, driveways and parking lots, adjoining property can suffer significant harm.

 Stormwater picks up pollutants, including dirt, oil, grease and toxic chemicals as it runs over these massive, impervious surfaces, and then carries this pollution to neighboring, low-lying land.
-If developers neglect to install adequate erosion-control systems, stormwater runoff can cause sediment pollution, erosion and flooding on adjoining property.
+If developers neglect to install, maintain adequate erosion-control systems, stormwater runoff can cause sediment pollution, erosion and flooding on adjoining property.

 In addition, streams, rivers and other bodies of water are at risk, especially when rain is scarce or infrequent.
 Pollutants accumulate on developed land and then, when rain finally comes, are quickly washed downhill and into creeks and streams.